aydon14/AES/README.md

-This repository contains all ciphers I've recreated.
+This repository contains all the ciphers I've recreated.

 I'm trying to add more ciphers, and all updates will be posted in this repository.